JarbasHiveMind/HiveMind-PTT/readme.md

     {data_dir}/utterances

-you can optionally set device_index
+if you are having trouble finding the microphone you can optionally set device_index

 ```json
 {
     "listener": {